harshitpaunikar1/lead-management-product-launch/.github/project-buildup-history.md

 - Task summary: Finalized the Lead Management Product Launch case study today.
 Did a full review of the document flow: problem statement, current state analysis, root cause identification, proposed interventions, A/B test design, and expected outcomes.
 Each section linked logically to the next.
 Also added an appendix with the data analysis supporting the funnel conversion numbers.
 - Deliverable: Full case study reviewed and polished.
 Data appendix added.
+## 2024-11-18 - Day 7: Final case study

+- Task summary: Rewrote the executive summary to lead with the business impact estimate rather than the methodology — more appropriate for a decision-maker audience.
+- Deliverable: Executive summary restructured to lead with business impact.